Anokh1/YH/README.md

 # Your Heart Project

-This is a personal project about the heart.
+This is a personal project about your heart.

 ## Week 1 : Startup [5-5-2024]